Istanbul Travel Guide

 Money

-The official currency is the Turkish lira (TRY), which is divided into 100 kurus.
-Currency can be exchanged at banks, exchange booths, post offices, airports, and ferry ports.
+The official currency is the Turkish lira (TRY), which is divided into 100 kurus, and currency can be exchanged at banks, exchange booths, post offices, airports and ferry ports.
 Travellers should note that banks have the worst rates but will exchange lesser known foreign currencies.
 Banks open mainly Monday to Friday, but some are open daily in tourist areas.
-Major credit cards are widely accepted; the most popular are Visa or MasterCard, but American Express is also accepted in some areas.
+Major credit cards are widely accepted; Apple Pay and Google Pay are increasingly supported.
 Some hotels in the most popular destinations accept US dollars as payment.

 Tipping